-GS A Fun cti on Sensitivity Measure Considerations oso bol It computes the fractions of total variance of a model response (sensitivity output) that can be attributed to individual model parameters (sensitivity inputs).
-Variance-based method Supports different distributions for sensitivity inputs Computationally expensive because a large number of samples may be required to achieve convergence omp It answers the question of whether variations in a model parameter (sensitivity input) have an influence on answering a modeling question.
-For example, the question might be: does a model parameter have an effect on the model response exceeding or falling below a target threshold?
-You can define such a question using a mathematical expression (classifier).
-For example, the following classifier defines an exposure (area under the curve) threshold for the target occupancy TO: trapz(time, TO) <= 0.1. sbiompgsa reports the difference between the distributions of samples that are accepted or rejected by the classifier.
-Distribution-based method Requires a classifier that collapses time courses into a scalar value, such as max, min, mean, or AUC Less computationally expensive than sbiosobol
+GS A Fun cti on Sensitivity Measure Considerations sbi oso It computes the fractions of total variance of a model response (sensitivity output) that can be Variance-based method attributed to individual model parameters (sensitivity inputs).
+Supports different distributions for sensitivity inputs (Sensitivity inputs). • Computationally expensive because a large number of samples may be required to achieve convergence 1 Distribution-based method omp gsa Requires a classifier that collapses time courses into a scalar value, such as max, min, mean, or AUC model parameter have an effect on the model response exceeding or falling below a target threshold? • Less computationally expensive than sbiosobol You can define such a question using a mathematical expression (classifier).
+For example, the following classifier defines an exposure (area under the curve) threshold for the target occupancy TO: trapz(time,TO) <= 0.1. sbiompgsa reports the difference between the distributions of samples that are accepted or rejected by the classifier.